 A chemical peel is an entirely safe, non-invasive cosmetic procedure when performed by a board-certified and experienced dermatologist like Dr. Michele Green.
 However, chemical peels are associated with many potential risks and uncertainties, especially when treatment is performed by inexperienced providers.
 A chemical peel treatment with an inexperienced provider may increase your risk for adverse side effects like scarring, skin discoloration, and/or infection.
 They also may lack the expertise to determine what the best pre- and post-chemical peel care should be and what chemical peel would be ideal for your skin concerns and skin color.
 The safest and most effective chemical peel treatment is always done with a board-certified dermatologist, like Dr. Green in NYC.

 Do chemical peels hurt?

-During the process of a chemical peel, you may feel itching, stinging or a burning sensation, which can last for a few minutes.
-Dr. Green will apply cold compresses immediately after your chemical peel, which will neutralize the acid, and relieve any discomfort.
-Deeper chemical peels may require oral pain medications or IV sedation for pain management, but these are controlled chemical peels which are more uncommon nowadays.
+During the process of a chemical peel, you may feel itching, stinging, or a burning sensation, which can last for a few minutes.
+Dr. Green will apply cold compresses immediately after your chemical peel, which will neutralize the acid and relieve any discomfort.
+Deeper chemical peels may require oral pain medications or IV sedation for pain management, but these are controlled chemical peels that are more uncommon nowadays.